lucasvittal2/bot_especialist/README.md

 The application is designed to provide fast access to information and allows users to verify the answers it generates.
 Acting as a "second brain," the bot processes and stores knowledge from uploaded PDF files.
 Once a file is added and processed, users can ask any questions related to its content and receive accurate, AI-powered responses.

+✨ New features added last release:
+ - Proxy to recieve user's request
+ - Implement container deployment using kubernetes providing more scalability and flexibility for app
+ - integrated terraform generic variables with provisioning shell script
 ---

 ## ✏️ Architecture